projetmbc-tools/for-dev/spkpb/spkpb/README.md

 #### The content of the log file `mylog.log`

-Launching our `Python` code, `mylog.log` will have the following content (just note that the resume is more verbose than the one in a terminal).
+Launching our `Python` code, `mylog.log` will have the following content.

 ```